dioxfile/Logic_Clock_Didatic_Tool/README.md

 ![alt text](https://github.com/dioxfile/Vector_Clock/blob/master/Imagens/QRCode_Vector_clock.png)

-Code in Python to Synchronize the computer clock using the [Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport) method.
+Code in Python to synchronize the computer clock using the [Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport) method.

-People use physical time to order events.
+People use the physical time to order events.
 For example, we say that an event at 8:15 AM occurs before an event at 8:16 AM.
 In distributed systems, physical clocks are not always precise, so we can't rely on physical time to order events.
 Instead, we can use logical clocks to create a partial or total ordering of events.
-This article explores the concept of and an implementation of the logical clocks invented by Leslie Lamport in his seminal paper Time, Clocks, and the Ordering of Events in a Distributed System.
+This article explores the concept of and implementation of the logical clocks invented by Leslie Lamport in his seminal paper Time, Clocks, and the Ordering of Events in a Distributed System.

 ![animacao](https://user-images.githubusercontent.com/32453979/47199699-d9c90e00-d340-11e8-94b7-6b609d44561e.gif)